vpechorin/uregistrum/README.md

 - Platform Independent (java app)
 - Store local and remote urls for each service, with optional login/passwords
 - REST endpoints to add/remove/lookup endpoints
-- Embedded webserver (Jetty)
+- Embedded webserver (Tomcat)
-- Embedded database engine (H2 Database Engine), can be configured with other popular relational databases
+- Embedded database engine (H2 Database Engine), can be configured with other popular relational databases via config file
 - Packaged as a single executable jar

 How to build